jpgsaraceni/session-management/README.md

-# Session control in JavaScript (ECMAScript 6) - Alpha EdTech
+# Session management in JavaScript (ECMAScript 6) - Alpha EdTech

 ***WORK IN PROGRESS...***